Buffalo Ribeye, medium at Reata with a glass of cab. That’s what I get when I’m ready to celebrate.

 In a few months, we created a daily report that showed the project’s output every day for the runs that happened every day.
 This was a game changer for my project, and for my job.
 Now I look for any way to measure what outcomes I’m creating because I know no matter how good the outcome is, if it isn’t measured, it doesn’t exist.

 To wrap up the story, I made the right decision with staying with my company.
 The project just needed some advertised regular measurement.
 Once that was in place everything changed.
-And my friend left that job six months after he made that offer, due to strife.
+And my friend left that job six months after he made that offer, due to fighting over which direction to take their product.
 A year after that the project he was on was cancelled.